LandEcosystems/OmniTools.jl/README.md

 ## Documentation

-For detailed documentation, see the [UtilsKit.jl documentation][docs-stable-url].
+For detailed documentation, see the [OmniTools.jl documentation][docs-stable-url].

 ## License